United States of America Cricket Association

 The United States of America Cricket Association (USACA), headquartered in Miami Beach, was the national governing body for all cricket in the United States, until it was replaced by USA Cricket in 2019.
 The board was formed in 1961.

 USACA was an Associate Member of the International Cricket Council until June 23, 2017, when it was expelled following an ICC Board recommendation in April and a Dispute Resolution Committee hearing before the Honourable Michael Beloff QC.

 History

-The American Cricketer magazine attempted to create The Cricketers Association of the United States in 1895, but this was rejected by clubs.
-"The magazine wrote that there were 300 clubs in existence around that time.
-Needless to say, this association did not take root," wrote Venu Palaparthi.
-"Clubs across the U.S. were opposed to a central authority, which is thought to be the main cause for the decline of the sport."

 The United States of America Cricket Association was started in 1961 with the help of John Marder and was admitted to the International Cricket Conference as an associate member in 1965.
 This was the same group that had been so integral in keeping the United States out of international cricket when formed in 1909.
 The administration of the USACA proved unable to administer the sport in the United States effectively.
-This led to suspensions from tournaments and ineligibilities and has rendered the USACA largely inactive.
+This led to suspensions from tournaments and ineligibilities and rendered the USACA largely inactive.

 The United States was able to participate in the ICC Trophy when the tournament started in 1979.
 The United States' team saw success in this tournament and continued to improve through 2005.